Harvard GSD Design Discovery Virtual

 - 3 weeks, virtual format

-- Domestic and international audience ages 18 to mid-career professionals
+- U.S. and international audience ages 18 to mid-career professionals

 - Introduction to design across all three disciplines: Architecture, Landscape Architecture, and Urban Planning + Design